desujoy/crypto-quest/README.md

 # Crypto Quest 🕹️🚀

-**Crypto Quest** is a Web3 gaming platform crafted exclusively for **VIT Bhopal students** to enhance their blockchain knowledge through interactive challenges.
+**Crypto Quest** is a Web3 gaming platform designed to enhance blockchain knowledge through interactive challenges.
+Now open to everyone, it offers an engaging way to learn and practice blockchain concepts!

 ## 🔗 Hosted Link
 [**Crypto Quest**](https://a-crypto-quest.vercel.app)